Chinese watchdog says 1.34 million officials punished for graft since 2013

 In August the head of the anti-graft committee for China’s Ministry of Finance was himself put under investigation for suspected graft.

-In September a senior military officer who sits on China’s powerful Central Military Commission, overseen by Xi, was detained and questioned over corruption-related offenses, media agencies reported.
+In September a senior military officer who sits on China’s powerful Central Military Commission, overseen by Xi, was detained and questioned over corruption-related offenses, Reuters reported.

 The CCDI said 155,000 country-level party bureaus have set up corruption policing mechanisms as of August, representing 94.8 percent of total bureaus.